sergey-chechaev/yandex_locator/README.md

 # YandexLocator

-Ruby gem for Yandex locator.
+Ruby gem for Yandex locator (https://tech.yandex.ru/locator/).
 Yandex locator servic that find mobile devices in a region delineated by a circle.
 Service return longitude, latitude and precision.

 ## Installation